firebolt-db/godocs/docs/sql_reference/functions-reference/conditional-and-miscellaneous/try-cast.md

 # TRY_CAST

 Converts data types into other data types based on the specified parameters.
-If the conversion cannot be performed, `TRY_CAST` returns a `NULL`.
+If the conversion cannot be performed, returns a NULL.
 To return an error message instead, use [`CAST`](./cast.md).

 ## Syntax
 {: .no_toc}